Documentation Index

 3. Enter the following commands to check for any remaining backup processes on the server:

-• Backup processes you have to view: cvlaunchd, cvd, cvfwd, and ClMgrS.
+• Backup process you need to check: cvlaunchd, cvd, cvfwd, ClMgrS

 ps -ef | grep -i "cvlaunchd|cvd|cvfwd|ClMgrS"